MukurtuCMS/mukurtudocs/README.md

 2. Create a new branch
 3. Open in VS Code
 4. Make your changes
-5. When ready, publish branch
+5. When ready, publish branch (may be superseded by committing)
 6. When ready, commit changes to branch
+7. Push origin
+8. When ready, create pull request, you will be taken to browser
+   - If more work
+9. Assign a reviewer if needed
+10. Either create PR for review or draft PR if more work is needed

 ## Formatting